 Paid Parental Leave (5.4, 5.4.19)

 A leave with pay option directed by the State of North Carolina in accordance with N.C.G.S.
 126-8.6 for an eligible employee who becomes a parent to a child.

 Pandemic (2.13, 5.4.17, 6.12, 7.16)

 An outbreak and spread of an infectious/communicable disease over a wide geographic area that affects a high proportion of the population.

 Parent (5.4.15)

 A biological, adoptive, step, or foster father or mother, or any other individual who stood "in loco parentis" to the employee when the employee was a son or daughter.
 The term parent does not include parents' in-law.

 Parent (5.4.19)

 The mother or father of a child through birth or legal adoption, or an individual who cares for a child through foster or other legal placement under the direction of a government authority.

 Parent (7.6.1)

 A person who has legal custody of a child, including a natural parent, adoptive parent, or legal guardian.

 Partisan Political Activity (5.4.16)

 The act of doing something in active support of, or opposition to, a political party, a candidate for partisan political office, or a partisan political group.

-Part-Time Permanent Employee (5.4.5)

-An employee who receives a prorated share of annual and sick leave.

-Part-Time Permanent (5.36)
+Part-Time Permanent (5.36, 5.4.5)

-A position established in the budget as a regularly recurring position.
-Employment must be for nine or more months per calendar year with a work schedule of at least 20 hours per week but not more than 26 hours per week on average unless otherwise approved by the supervisor.
-At no time should the total hours exceed 29 per week.
+An individual employed in a permanent staff position but works less than the standard full-time hours, typically fewer than 26 hours per week, on a continuous, year-round basis.
 These hours must occur on campus or at the designated workplace as approved by the President or appropriate Vice President.
 Positions in this category are eligible to enroll in the state health plan on a fully contributory basis (PCC does not contribute), earn holidays, longevity, prorated state service credit, and prorated annual and sick leave.

 Part-Time Temporary (5.36)

 A position that is not established in the budget as a regularly recurring position and will be for brief periods (usually less than nine months) with a work schedule of no more than 26 hours per week on average, unless otherwise approved by the supervisor.
 At no time should the total hours exceed 29 per week.
 The employee's contract terminates upon expiration of the contractual period and carries no expectation of extension.
 Part-time temporary positions are not eligible for retirement benefits, longevity, health insurance, and leave (e.g., sick, annual, funeral, civil, military, community service) and are given no job preference for employment beyond the contractual period.

 Party (2.6)

 A complainant or respondent.